BotYue/ELE-231-LTSpice-26Fa-SU/Chapter 2 Homework/Problem4_YDelta.md

 <img src="media/Y_Delta_calculation.png" width="500">

 - [ ] Apply these equations, calculate the $R_a$, $R_b$, $R_c$ values for the right circuit (Δ topology).
-- [ ] Build both circuit in LTSpice.
+- [ ] Build both circuit in LTSpice (2 seperate files).
+Configure Analysis -> Transient.
+Stop Time 1, others leave as empty.
 - [ ] Inspect the currents thru the voltage source in both circuits in LTSpice.
 You should get the same value since they are equivalent.

 -----